secuy/ibTGN/README.md

 ```

 ### Usage
-You can change the file:"./utils/input_data.py" to your construction graph data.
+You can change the file "./utils/input_data.py" code to your construction graph data reading code.
 And you must change "args.py" for training metrics.

 Then you can run
 ```